-cardiac arrest happens when your heart stops pumping blood around
+cardiac arrest happens when your heart stops pumping blood

-A cardiac arrest is different from a heart attack.
+A cardiac arrest is an emergency.

-If you witness a cardiac arrest, you can
+If you witness a cardiac arrest, you can increase the person’s

 - chest compression (pumping the heart by external cardiac

 massage), to keep the circulation going until the ambulance arrives